John Fleming Wilson: Newspapers

-In 1905, Wilson lived in Honolulu, Hawaii on the writing staff of The Honolulu Advertiser.
+In 1905, Wilson lived in Honolulu, Hawaii and was a member of the writing staff of The Honolulu Advertiser.
 A number of his stories were published in The Advertiser, in 1907 and 1908.
 In 1906, he was editor of the San Francisco The Argonaut.

 In 1907, he founded the Newport Signal, of Newport, Oregon.
 He was also associated with The Oregonian and The Pacific Monthly.

-In 1907, Wilson corresponded by letters to author and editor Charles Warren Stoddard (1843–1909), when Stoddard was living in Monterey, California.
+In 1907, Wilson corresponded by letter with author and editor Charles Warren Stoddard (1843–1909), when Stoddard was living in Monterey, California.

 World War I

 Wilson served overseas in France with the 7th infantry battalion of the Canadian Army during World War I from 1917 to 1919.
 He was gassed by German shells.
-After the war he returned as a patient in a government hospital at Arrowhead Springs, San Bernardino.
+After the war he was a patient in a government hospital at Arrowhead Springs, San Bernardino.
 He then went to Martin's Sanitarium in Venice, California.

 Death

 Wilson died from burns caused by a gas heater on March 5, 1922, at his home in Venice, at the age of 55.
-His remains were brought to Hemet, California and funeral services were head at the San Jacinto Valley Cemetery in San Jacinto, California.
+His remains were brought to Hemet, California and funeral services were held at the San Jacinto Valley Cemetery in San Jacinto, California.